-- Forbes ranks Houston as one of the best places for business and careers in the U.S.
+- Forbes ranked Houston as one of the best places for business and careers in the U.S.

-- Houston receives an overall “A” grade from Niche.com with high ratings for family living, diversity, public schools, housing, and nightlife.
+- Houston receives an overall “A-” grade from Niche.com with high ratings for public schools, housing, and nightlife.

-- Niche also ranks Houston as one of the most diverse cities in America, a city with one of the lowest costs of living, and one of the best places to live in the U.S.
+- Niche also ranks Houston as a city with one of the lowest costs of living and one of the best places to live in the U.S.

-- Some of the best neighborhoods to live in the Houston area include Cinco Ranch, Sugar Land, and The Woodlands.
+- Some of the best neighborhoods to live in the Houston area include Memorial, Clear Lake, Kingwood Area, and Astrodome Area.

 - The Houston Museum District is home to 19 museums and galleries and attracts over seven million visitors each year.

 - Sports fans in Houston have plenty to cheer about with the NFL Houston Texans, MLB Houston Astros, and the NBA Houston Rockets.

 Where to begin your search?
 Roofstock created a heatmap that color-codes the city based on our Neighborhood Rating, a dynamic algorithm that enables you to make informed investment decisions by measuring school district quality, home values, employment rates, income levels and other vital investment criteria.

 DARK GREEN: 4-5 star neighborhood